A version of Oseledets for proximal random dynamical System on the circle: Properties of proximal systems

-because $\Omega_x$ has positive $\nu^\bN$-measure.
-Which is a contraction with \eqref{eq:00005cor}.
-Hence, $\nu^\bN(\Omega_x)=0$.
-We have concluded what was desired. \end{proof} \begin{remark} Under the assumption of contraction on average, \cite[Theorem 1]{Ste:2012} already gives the existence of the random point $\pi$ in Proposition \ref{prop:NoSyncSection01}.
+Therefore, from \eqref{eq:00003cor} and \eqref{eq:00004cor}, we get that $\rho_\omega$ is a Dirac measure at $h(z)$.
+To conlude this proof, define the measurable map $\pi:X_\nu^\bN\to\bS^1$ such that $\rho_\omega=\delta_{\pi(\omega)}$. \end{proof} \begin{remark} Under the assumption of contraction on average, \cite[Theorem 1]{Ste:2012} already gives the existence of the random point $\pi$ in Proposition \ref{prop:NoSyncSection01}.
 When $\nu$ is proximal and supported in the group of circle diffeomorphisms with the semigroup $\Gamma_{\nu}$ not fixing any point in $\bS^1$, we may use \cite[Theorem 1.1]{GelSal:23} to conclude that the RDSs defined by $\nu$ contracts on average, obtaining a simple proof of the existence of the random point in the differentiable case. \end{remark}